May 31, 2025

 • urban styling

 The original Free Hiker 2 is a mid-cut which ranks among the the world's most comfortable hiking sneakers. adidas TERREX snuck some serious tech into the Free Hiker 2 while maintaining its sneakeresque build.
 That includes Continental rubber outsoles for great grip on the trail, ultra-cushy midsoles for exceptional comfort, and a lightweight EVA stability frame that adds support without weighing us down.
+I've personally owned two pairs of Free Hikers and got some for my dad to help with his feet and ankle problems.
 You can choose the waterproof GORE-TEX ("GTX") version for all-weather wear or the non-waterproof version—with a more sock-like fit around the ankles.
-With a little over the ankle protection, the original adidas TERREX Free Hiker 2 has a little more weather protection and support than the new Free Hiker 2 Low above.

 best fit